A C EAchieve, Create, Enjoy

 Year 1, 2 and 3

 In Year 1, 2 and 3, children begin the ‘Talk for Writing’ process by internalising a text.
-This is done in a range of ways including text maps, inventing actions for parts of the text and drama.
+This is done in a range of ways including model text, inventing actions for parts of the text and drama.
 The children learn the text by heart.
 They are able to identify key features of the text, sometimes independently and other times as a group or class.

 Year 4, 5 and 6